Spinnefarn/SourceShift/README.md

-This project will contain a network graph simulator based on networkx.
-It will be able to simulate (re)coding The written thesis will be at latex.spinnefarn.de
+This project contains a network graph simulator based on networkx.
+It is able to simulate (re)coding.
+This commit contains the state used for an submitted paper.

 **components.py**
 - contains the cass Node